swharden/SWHarden.com/content/about.md

 <div class="row">
 <div class="col mb-3">
 <strong>I'm Scott Harden, and this is my personal website.</strong> I use this space to share interesting projects I work on and as a place to aggregate notes and documentation I collect along the way.
-My formal education is in molecular biology, dentistry, and neuroscience, but I am passionate about computer programming, electrical engineering, and serving as a maintainer for a variety of open source hardware and software projects.
+I work full time as a software developer, but my formal education is in molecular biology, dentistry, and neuroscience.
+I am passionate about computer programming, electrical engineering, and serving as a maintainer for a variety of open source hardware and software projects.
 </div>
 <div class="col-sm-4">
 <img src="https://swharden.com/static/misc/about/scott-w-harden.jpg" class="img-fluid d-inline-block border shadow m-0 rounded">